Technology & Engineering August 17, 2018

 How autonomous will your next CMS be?

-Customers want to be well informed, up-to-date, and seduced with great wording.
+Customers want to be well informed, up-to-date and seduced with great wording.
 Content is king.
 But creating a massive amount of content requires a similar amount of effort.
 Let’s say you have written a fantastic five paragraph article.
 Viewed from your laptop, the article looks great on the website.
-Of course, your site is responsive, so people can read it from their mobile device.
+Of course your site is responsive, so people can read it from their mobile device.
 The navigation switches to a hamburger menu, images shrink.
 But the length of your text stays the same.
-Wouldn’t it be great if the CMS could summarize your text, keep the most significant bits, so it fits the mobile channel better?
-Guess what?
-It can!
+Wouldn’t it be great if the CMS could summarize your text, keep the most important bits, so it fits the mobile channel better?
+Guess what, it can!

 Great content can be made even better when accompanied by a quality image or video to further enhance the digital experience.
 A lot of time can go into optimizing (stock) images.
-Repetitive tasks like cropping, filtering, and masking can be automated.
-Also, content position – should my product be left or right in the image? can be optimized using AI.
+Repetitive tasks like cropping, filtering and masking can be automated.
+Also content position – should my product be left or right in the image? can be optimised using AI.

 A good example of such functionality is Adobe Sensei, which was released last year and that can be used together with Adobe Experience Manager.

 With a large amount of content comes an even larger amount of assets.
-Images, video’s, PDFs – all optimized for different channels.
+Images, video’s, PDFs – all optimised for different channels.
 Sometimes, it can be hard to find that one image that fits the setting of your page perfectly.
 Here is where AI kicks in.
-Using a machine-learning algorithm, it’s possible to recognize what is captured in an image.
+Using a machine learning algorithm it’s possible to recognise what is captured in an image.
 People, animals, objects, the weather conditions, activities… the CMS is aware.
-Based on what it recognizes, it can “label” the images accordingly, so it’s easier to find them in a huge library.
+Based on what it recognises, it can “label” the images accordingly so it’s easier to find them in a huge library.

-Last October, Google Photos announced it can now recognize photos of your pets.
-You can label your pet by name and search your photos by breed as well as animal emoji-like ?or ?.
+Last October, Google Photos announced it can now recognise photos of your pets.
+You can label your pet by name and search your photos by breed as well as animal emoji like ?or ?.